hyperledger/fabric/docs/source/couchdb_tutorial.rst

 endorse our transactions.
 However, before we can interact with our chaincode, the members of the channel need to agree on a chaincode definition that establishes chaincode governance.
-In the previous section, we demonstrated how to add the index to the chaincode folder so that it is ready for deployment.
+In the previous section, we demonstrated how to add the index to the chaincode folder so that the index is deployed with the chaincode .

 The chaincode needs to be packaged before it can be installed on our peers.
 We can use the `peer lifecycle chaincode package <http://hyperledger-fabric.readthedocs.io/en/latest/commands/peerlifecycle.html#peer-lifecycle-chaincode-package>`__ command